Ace Frehley Goes Space Truckin’ At The Colonial Theater

 Some of the highlights of the evening included the Thin

-Lizzy cover “Emerald,” “Parasite,” “Rock Soldiers” and an amazing version of
+Lizzy cover “Emerald,” “Parasite,” “Rock Soldiers,” and a fantastic version of

 the Kiss classic “Cold Gin,” which I thought was the best performance all